theArnoll/digital-Wi-Fi-clock/README.md

 *74HC595 --Signal--> UDN2981A --Power--> The common node that needs to be controlled ** TODO: To be determine the actual model

 ---

+##### Wrote with MicroPython

+Normally I'm a C++ fan, but I want to develop it quickly, and trying MicroPython out of curiosity

+---